shtukaresearch/preconf-sims/README.md

 5. Bid in the first round (using any of the single-round strategies), and if the bid is rejected, try again in the second.
 6. Sit out the first round and bid only in the second.

 How does one decide between these strategies?
 A forward-thinking bidder should not issue a bid $b$ in the first round if he believes there is a high probability of achieving a greater surplus in the second.
+Intuitively, this could happen if $K_0$ is small and so the expected floor in the first round is high, and the bidder's own internal preconf premium (equal to $-d$, the negation of the drift of their value process) is not too large.

+The simplest approach to express is to choose the one with higher expected surplus.

-More complex strategies might even use this forecase to adjust the size of the bid in the first round, rather than simply deciding whether or not to participate.
+More complex strategies might even use this forecast to adjust the size of the bid in the first round, rather than simply deciding whether or not to participate.

 ### Simulators